potassco/clorm/docs/clorm/factbase.rst

 from a ``FactBase`` can often be done without regard to performance considerations.

-However, similarly to a traditional database, there can be cases where the number of facts that need to be stored can relatively large.
+However, in a similar manner to a traditional database, there can be cases where the number of facts that need to be stored can be relatively large.
 In such cases querying these facts from a ``FactBase`` can present a performance bottleneck.

 In order to alleviate this problem a ``FactBase`` can be defined with indexes for specific fields.
 Extending the above example: